 1. News Media Coverage

 Our group's activities have generated news media (print, online,TV, radio) coverage since 2008.
-Here are the stories in the past two years:
+Here are some of the stories since 2017:

 Tucson Daily Star published articles on Sunday 1/13/2019, featuring some of the UA College of Science Galileo Circle Fellows, including Xubin Zeng.